-‘Attack on Titan’ Season 2 Predictions: Where It Will Start & Where It Will End
+‘Attack On Titan’ Season 2 Predictions: Where It Will Start & Where It Will End

 Kenny’s character has become quite notable due to his ties with Levi, arguably the most popular character in the entire franchise, as shown in online fan forums such as Reddit.
 As the man who taught Levi how to fight, Kenny, known as “The Ripper,” is set to clash with the Survey Corps, bringing some much-needed action in the otherwise slow-paced Uprising Arc.

-One thing that Attack on Titan fans should keep in mind, however, is that the Uprising saga is also where some of the franchise’s most disturbing imagery would be found.
-Inhumane forms of torture worthy of the Saw film franchise are abounding, and they would most likely be played out in their full, disturbing glory.
+One thing that Attack on Titan fans should keep in mind, however, is that the Uprising saga is also where some of the franchise’s most disturbing imagery will be found.
+Inhumane forms of torture worthy of the Saw film franchise are abounding, and they will most likely be played out in their full, disturbing glory.

-The Uprising Arc would end with a satisfying coronation that would see one of the members of the Survey Corps take her rightful place in the Royal Palace.
+The Uprising Arc could end with a satisfying coronation that will see one of the members of the Survey Corps take her rightful place in the Royal Palace.
 While unconfirmed, ending AoT Season 2 at the coronation makes perfect sense, especially since the manga’s next arc, the Return to Shiganshina saga, is still ongoing.
 With this in mind, fans of Attack on Titan Season 2 could expect the anime’s upcoming adaptation to end with Wall Sina’s ruling class being overthrown and a rightful heir being placed on the throne.

 [Featured Image by Kodansha]